 - Press the mixture firmly into your tin and bake for around 18-20 minutes.
 The flapjacks should be very slightly golden at the edges and wobbly in the middle.
 They'll firm up as they cool so don't worry.

-- Leave the flapjacks to cool completely then pop them in the fridge for an hour or two to firm up.
+- Leave the flapjacks to cool completely then pop them in the fridge for 2 hours to firm up.
 Then remove them from the tin and cut into slices using your score marks as a guide.

 Video